Redefining the Digital Account Opening and Onboarding Customer Journey

 Transforming the customer journey wasn’t as easy as we thought

-The account opening and onboarding process in retail banking represents the first critical impression for both applicants and customers.
+The account opening and digital onboarding process in retail banking represents the first critical impression for both applicants and customers.
 This, coupled with the fact that consumers are increasingly migrating to online and mobile channels, is driving banks to modernize their existing account opening applications.
+To do this, organizations are using digitization and automation solutions, such as electronic signature, to create and streamline a true remote onboarding experience for new hires/new employees and new customers.

-While banks are addressing the need for an end-to-end digital account opening process, the larger issue is that most of the digital application experiences built today do not use a digital- and mobile-first approach.
-Instead, they simply move their branch and offline forms to the web and mobile and let their risk and compliance groups drive the process.
-This often leads to an overly lengthy application process.
+While banks are addressing the need for an end-to-end digital account opening process and digital onboarding solution, the larger issue is that most of the digital application experiences built today do not use a digital- and mobile-first approach.
+Instead, they simply move their branch and offline forms to the web and mobile and let their risk and compliance groups drive the customer onboarding process.
+This often leads to an overly lengthy, time-consuming application process.

 Current approaches to identity verification lead to drop-off

 The financial services industry invests massive amounts of money every year to attract and acquire new customers.
 Unfortunately, much of the dollars spent getting applicants to respond to marketing offers falls to the wayside once the applicant hits a barrier during the account opening process.
 This friction point is often the upfront identity verification step.
-Here, the FI needs to carry out Know Your Customer (KYC) checks to ensure the applicant is who they say they are and that they are not attempting to enter into a financial agreement illegally or fraudulently.
+Here, the FI needs to carry out Know Your Customer (KYC) checks, the KYC process will ensure the applicant is who they say they are and that they are not attempting to enter into a financial agreement illegally or fraudulently.

 Today, identity verification approaches in the financial services industry fall into two main camps: